 - red pepper flakes & dried parsley

-- Buying a block cheddar cheese and grating it yourself is not just a recipe “extra”; it is an absolute MUST.
-Shredded cheeses that you buy at the store are often coated in potato starch or other anti-clumping agents that keep the cheese from sticking and clumping together in it’s plastic bag as it’s boxed, shipped and stacked in the cold case at the grocery store.
-Pretty handy, except that those agents will also keep it from melting smoothly as its hand grated partner.
+- Grating your own cheese is not just a recipe “extra”; it is an absolute MUST.
+Shredded cheeses that you buy at the store are coated in potato starch or other anti-clumping agents that keep the cheese from clumping together in it’s plastic bag as it’s boxed, shipped and stacked in the cold case at the grocery store.
+Pretty handy, except that those agents will also keep it from melting smoothly.
+Use a box grater for this.

 - Don’t want to hand grate your cheese?
 Use a food processor with a shredding blade and just run that cheese right through.
 Talk about fast!

-- A baked mac & cheese always has a stiffer sauce than a stove top version.
+- A baked mac & cheese is always stiffer than a stove top version.
 Stove top mac & cheese will always be more creamy.
-This is a stove top version that spends 2-3 minutes under the boiler to melt the grated cheese topping.
+This is recipe incorporates what’s best about both versions.
+A stove top sauce that spends 2-3 minutes under the boiler to create that craveable melted cheese topping and cooked edges.

 - As with any pasta dish, it’s important not to over cook the pasta.
 Make sure the water is boiling when you add the pasta and only cook it 5-6 minutes for a perfect al dente texture that holds up when the hot cheese is added, everything is stirred together and then put under the broiler.

 How to Make Pepper Jack Macaroni & Cheese

 The other essential for good macaroni and cheese is timeline.
 Ideally, we want the sauce and the pasta to be ready just about the same time.
 We don’t one having to sit and wait on the other.
 The sauce gets thick, the pasta gets cold.
 Not good.
 So that everything comes together at just about the same time, make sure:

 - You begin to grate your cheeses & make your sauce the minute you put a pot of water on the stove to boil for the macaroni.